makermaking/nullVOC/README.md

 - Glue the 8x magnets into the plenum and the cartridge
 ![](images/glue.jpg)
-**ATENTION!**
+**ATENTION!**__
-/nMake sure that before gluing the magnets, the poles of the magnets on the cartridge and the plenum match with each other, speaking from experience :(
+Make sure that before gluing the magnets, the poles of the magnets on the cartridge and the plenum match with each other, speaking from experience :(
 ![](images/destroyed.jpg)

 - Insert 4x inserts into the Plenum for the lid securing screws.